lapwinglabs/blog/hacker-guide-to-setting-up-your-mac.md

 ## osx-for-hackers.sh

-[osx-for-hackers.sh](https://gist.github.com/brandonb927/3195465) is a script based on Mathias Bynen's popular [dotfiles](https://github.com/mathiasbynens/dotfiles/blob/master/.osx).
+[osx-for-hackers.sh](https://gist.github.com/brandonb927/3195465) is a script by [Brandon Brown](https://github.com/brandonb927) that is based on [Mathias Bynens](https://github.com/mathiasbynens)'s popular [dotfiles](https://github.com/mathiasbynens/dotfiles/blob/master/.osx).

-This script optimizes your Mac's defaults for hackers.
-It disables many of the annoying defaults Macs have, speeds up the keyboard repeat rate and window animations, and many other tweaks.
+This script optimizes your Mac's settings for hackability.
+It disables many of the annoying defaults Macs have, speeds up the keyboard repeat rate and window animations, and applies many other tweaks.

-This script should not be run without reading through it.
+This script should not be run without prior examination.
 It's quite opinionated and intended to be modified.
 You can find the version I modified here:

 https://gist.github.com/MatthewMueller/e22d9840f9ea2fee4716